-Residents of the greater Boston area can visit Dr. Roland E. Vanaria and Dr. Tijana Stijacic at their practice in Newton, Massachusetts to screen for oral cancer.
+Residents of the greater Boston area can visit Dr. Roland E. Vanaria at his practice in Newton, Massachusetts to screen for oral cancer.
 As skilled health clinicians who practice preventive measures, they will examine your mouth for any signs of precancerous conditions.
 Early detection is the best possibility for a cure.
 Call or book an appointment online with their practice, Roland E. Vanaria, DDS, MAGD, today.

 What is screening?

 Screening refers to an examination for signs of mouth cancer to catch it early while there is still a chance for a cure.
 Among the signs of mouth cancer are:

 - Sores in the mouth that do not heal

 - Patches of red or white on the tongue, tonsils, gums, or inside lining

 - A persistent sore throat

 - Jaw pain

 Oral cancer can be caused by habits and a genetic predisposition.
 Risk factors include: